 Prof. Kionka regularly attends one or both of the semi-annual meetings of the American Academy of Appellate Lawyers.
 These meetings include educational programs that help appellate lawyers sharpen their skills and update their knowledge.

 During the 2003-04 academic year, Prof. Kionka was a visiting professor of law at St. Louis University School of Law, where he taught Civil Procedure I and II, Evidence, and a senior writing seminar, Appellate Courts.
 During the 2004-05 academic year, Prof. Kionka visited at Northern Illinois University College of Law in DeKalb, Illinois, where he taught Torts I and II.
 During the 2005-06 academic year, he taught Evidence and a seminar, Appellate Courts and the Appellate Process, at Oklahoma City University School of Law.
 In August, 2006, he returned to the Northern Illinois University law faculty, where he taught Civil Procedure and Conflict of Laws.
 During the fall semester, 2007, he taught Civil Procedure I at Golden Gate University School of Law in San Francisco.
 During the spring semester, 2008, he taught Evidence at Chase College of Law (Northern Kentucky University).
-During the 2008–09 academic year, he taught Torts and Federal Courts at the University of Georgial Law School.
+During the 2008–09 academic year, he taught Torts and Federal Courts at the University of Georgia Law School.
 In 2009-11, he taught Torts, Evidence, and Federal Courts at Stetson University College of Law at Gulfport, Florida.
-During the 2011-12 academic year, he taught Evidence, Civil Procedure, and Federal Courts at Florida A&M University College of Law in Orlando, Florida.
+He visited twice at Florida A&M University College of Law in Orlando, Florida, first in 2011-12 and again in 2018-19, where he taught Civil Procedure, Evidence, and Federal Courts.

-Prof. Kionka regularly teaches brief writing, oral argument, and appellate advocacy to lawyers attending training programs sponsored by the Appellate Lawyers Association and the Land of Lincoln Legal Assistance Foundation.
+Prof. Kionka has taught brief writing, oral argument, and appellate advocacy to lawyers attending training programs sponsored by the Illinois State Bar Association, the Appellate Lawyers Association, and the Land of Lincoln Legal Assistance Foundation.

 Prof. Kionka’s article, “Through the Looking Glass: Humpty Dumpty and Opinions That Aren’t,” is published in the Winter 2003-04 issue of The Appellate Advocate, the newsletter of the American Academy of Appellate Lawyers.
 The article deals with the problem of unpublished appellate court decisions.
 His article, “Things To Do (Or Not) To Address the Medical Malpractice Insurance Problem,” appeared in the Northern Illinois University Law Review.
 The article was part of his presentation at a symposium on the medical malpractice insurance and litigation problem presented at Northern Illinois University in April, 2006.